 The Phonics Programme

 Children’s progress is continually reviewed to allow for movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
 Children are formally assessed at the end of each term.

 The national Phonics screening check is performed in June of Year 1.
-Due to Covid 19 our current Year 2 pupils will undertake the Phonics Screening Test in December 2020.
-Prior to this, the Year 1 phonics workshop gives parents information about how they can support their children at home with phonics.
+This year, 2021, the screening test has been cancelled due to school closures.
+The Year 1 phonics workshop gives parents information about how they can support their children at home with phonics.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
-The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
+The children who did not meet the required standard for the check in year 1, enter again in year 2 with additional support.
 As children enter KS2 provision is made for those children still requiring daily phonics.

 At Hadrian Primary School children will learn to read with confidence, fluency and understanding, providing them with the skills required to achieve a lifetime of enjoyment through reading.

 Children read in school independently, in guided groups, with reading buddies, and as a shared class session.
 They listen to adults and other children read, taking part in paired reading with their own and other age groups.

 Our Reading aims are:

 Reading in School

 Many activities take place which promote pre-reading skills.
 Children become aware of print in their environment and match pictures and words.
 The development of language comprehension is supported through rich and varied talk for a range of purposes and regular reading of high quality texts.
 Children are introduced to helicopter stories allowing them to orally compose a story which is acted out by themselves and their peers.

 Initially, as children learn to read, they are given a picture book with no words with the intention that they will share the book and take part in a conversation generated by the pictures.
 Adults continually modelling of story language to support the development of vocabulary.
 As the children's knowledge of letters and sounds develop they begin to phonetically decode words.